named-data/ndn-cxx/README.md

 --------------------------------------------------------------

 NDN-CPP is a new implementation of a Named Data Networking client library written in C++ and C.
-It is wire format compatible with NDNx.
+It is wire format compatible with NDNx and PARC's CCNx.

 NDN-CPP is open source under a license described in the file COPYING.
 While the license does not require it, we really would appreciate it if others would share their